Retirement syndrome: Experience of nothingness

-The Talion Principle
+Talion principle

 The lex talionis or talion principle, often referred to as the "eye for an eye" principle can be applied in the case of individuals facing retirement.
 This principle established in early Babylonian law, expresses the belief that criminals should be punished exactly as they had inflicted upon their victims.
-In the case of retirees, paranoia may ensue when it comes time for this shift in power, as they are consciously aware as leaders of the individuals who may attempt to retaliate or take revenge against them for leadership decisions taken during their careers that may have affected the happiness or wellbeing of one or more of these individuals.
+In the case of retirees, paranoia may ensue when it comes time for this shift in power, as they are consciously aware as leaders of the individuals who may attempt to retaliate or take revenge against them for leadership decisions taken during their careers that may have affected the happiness or well-being of one or more of these individuals.

-The Edifice Complex
+Edifice complex

-The Edifice Complex is a sense that with retirement comes the end of a legacy.
+The edifice complex is a sense that with retirement comes the end of a legacy.
 More deeply felt when at the unconscious level, leaving a lasting legacy is equated with defeating death.
 In a way, difficulty in letting go of this legacy, and a desire to remain in power for as long as possible, may be seen in the broader sense as a difficulty facing mortality.
 When power begins to shift in the organization, a CEO may go through the stages of anger, sadness, and depression, which can lead to serious second thoughts in their decision to retire their position.
 On the other hand, leaders who are committed to their organization and actively try to find a capable successor to carry on after their retirement generally experience less difficulty in letting go.